r00t-tsai/Remote-Desktop/README.md

 # Simple C++ Remote Desktop
 A lightweight remote desktop application built entirely in C++ for Windows.
 It allows you to view the screen, listen to audio playbacks, and control the mouse and keyboard of another machine over WAN/LAN.
+This is one of my side projects back then that I forgot to upload.

 ## Components
 ### Host